Global Initiatives

 Where the science is already at work.

-Meridian Neuro Foundation brings neurotherapy education, clinical training, and collaborative research alongside academic partners who have deep insight into what neurotherapy can look like in their regions.
+The Meridian Foundation for Neurotherapy brings neurotherapy education, training, and expertise in research into dialogue with academic partners and healthcare practitioners worldwide who have deep insight into what neurotherapy may be able to provide to those in need in their regions.

 East Africa · Nairobi, Kenya